juanmf/StepperMotors/README.md

 * `Benchmark`, a stress test module to find your motor's (under current load), min & max speeds, and instantaneous torque characteristics, all in terms of PPS.
-For instantaneous torque characteristics the output (with format `[(minPPS, incrementPPS_1), (minPPS + incrementPPS_1, incrementPPS_2), ..., (maxPPS, 0)]`) can be used as `YourStepperMotorSubClass.TORQUE_CHARACTERISTICS` or as an input to `CustomAccelerationPerPps` acceleration strategy's `transformations` constructor argument.
+For instantaneous torque characteristics the output (with format `[(minPPS, incrementPPS_1), (minPPS + incrementPPS_1, incrementPPS_2), ..., (maxPPS, 0)]`) can be used as `YourStepperMotorSubClass.TORQUE_CURVE` or as an input to `CustomAccelerationPerPps` acceleration strategy's `transformations` constructor argument.
 This enables your motor to reach max speed in the least amount of steps possible while keeping synch (useful when speed matters).
   * Currently tested on (see https://www.reddit.com/r/robotics/comments/18ukw4p/benchmarking_stepper_motor/):